Public Safety Power Shutoff

 Excel has EPSS current breaker system that cuts off power instantly, please use to prevent sump pump outage

-by Excelneedstolearnaboutpowerlineelectricity, about 2 months ago
+by Excelneedstolearnaboutpowerlineelectricity, 3 months ago

 They cut off power to our home and especially our sump pump, caused the basement to be flooded, ruining many things.
 No downed lines or emergency in our area, just high winds that lines and maintenance are built to withstand and did.
 Cut power off for days again, had to move out because of the cold and darkness.
 Excel needs to be replaced with what it replaced, public service.
 Their profit needs trump our service needs.
 For now, they need to learn about fuses and breakers and their own EPSS system, which "detects a "fault" (such as a tree branch...
 Continue reading